mstopyra/gooseneck.band/about.md

 ---
 # We are Gooseneck

 The folk funk duo from Winston Salem, NC of which your mother can't get enough!
-Gooseneck is made up of two multi-instrumentalists, Duncan Macmillan and Max Stopyra.
+Gooseneck is made up of two multi-instrumentalists, Duncan MacMillan and Max Stopyra.

 <div align="center">
     <link rel="stylesheet" href="customstyle.css">
     <img src="aboutpicture.png" alt="pic of us" class="wide">
 </div>

-## Duncan Macmillan
+## Duncan MacMillan
 Duncan is a student at UNC Chapel Hill.
 He is all things strings.
 You'll frequently hear him grooving at mach-jesus on banjo, ripping out tasteful, bluesy solos on guitar, and piping out some smooth vocals on home-grown lyrics.
 Duncan finds inspiration in artists such as the Avett Brothers, Mark Knopfler, James Taylor, and Blaze Foley.

 ## Max Stopyra